Search

 Our Impact

-As the national development body for museums and galleries, we strive to make the greatest possible impact with our work.
+As the national development body for museums and galleries in Scotland, we strive to make the greatest possible impact with our work.

 Read our review

-We award targetted grants which aim to build the resilience of Scotland’s museum sector and respond to its needs.
+We award targeted grants that build the resilience of Scotland’s museum sector and respond to its needs.

 Knowledge sharing